stevenvachon/can-transition/README.md

 It is no longer necessary to litter your data-driven code with DOM APIs just to achieve an animated interface.
 Continue using CanJS the way you have been and animate with [**only your stylesheet(s)**](#css) and [**one *simple* template attribute**](#templates).

 - - -
-*Note*: While this plugin does use abstraction, it currently will only work with jQuery.
-Zepto, MooTools, Dojo and YUI versions of [jquery.transitionsend](https://github.com/stevenvachon/jquery.transitionsend/) may be written in the future.
+*Note*: While this plugin does use abstraction, its dependent library, [jquery.transitionsend](https://github.com/stevenvachon/jquery.transitionsend/) currently only works with jQuery.
+Zepto, MooTools, Dojo and YUI versions may be written in the future.

 ## Usage